General relativistic force-free electrodynamics with a discontinuous Galerkin-finite difference hybrid method: Conclusions

 \section{Conclusions}

 We have developed a new numerical scheme for general-relativistic FFE based on a DG-FD hybrid method.
 The numerical scheme combines a high-order spatial discretization with IMEX time stepping to handle stiff source terms associated with maintaining the FFE constraints.
 We have further implemented a troubled cell indicator capable of flagging spurious features in the DG evolution, allowing the associated elements to transition to a more dissipative conservative FD scheme.
 In this way, the scheme achieves high-order convergence for smooth problems while robustly tracking and capturing large gradients present in solutions such as current sheets.
 Our implementation is based on the open-source \spectre~code and successfully passes and reproduces a suite of standard test problems in one- and three-dimensions.
 In particular, we achieve up to eighth-order numerical convergence in smooth vacuum problems.
+A quantitative measure of the numerical resistivity in our scheme, in particular using the approaches by \cite{Rembiasz2017,Mahlmann:2021b}, will be explored in future works.

 In order to assess potential cost savings of this approach over more traditional FD-only schemes, we have performed a quantitative assessment of its accuracy and efficiency.
 We find that our approach has a potential to speed up FD simulations by the factor of 2-3 with little to no loss of accuracy.
 We further demonstrate an additional optimization potential of (in some cases) up to a factor 2, when compared to the ideal speed up of the code.
 Similar or even larger performance gains have been reported when adopting GPU-based parallelization strategies \cite[e.g.][]{Liska_2022,DelZanna2024,Grete2021}.
 Additional improvements may come from a more optimal set of troubled cell indicator criteria or a dynamic power monitor \cite[e.g.][]{Szilagyi_2014}, which can potentially facilitate a more economical grid switching between DG and FD.